Skip to content

 In the process of closing a home sale, the buyer typically hires a home inspector to come to the house and perform a visual observation.
 In accordance with the state’s standards, the home inspector identifies health, safety or major mechanical issues.

-Choosing and Inspector — Buyer has the right to choose their own home inspector, as long as they are licensed, bonded and insured in WA-state.
-You real estate agent can recommend couple of great inspectors.
+- Choosing an Inspector — Buyer has the right to choose their own home inspector, as long as they are licensed, bonded and insured in WA-state.
+Your real estate agent can recommend a couple of great inspectors.

 - What happens at home inspection — A home inspector will look at a house’s HVAC system, interior plumbing and electrical systems, roof, attic, floors, windows and doors, foundation, basement and structural components, then provide a written report with results.
 A home inspection generally takes 2-4 hours but may take more time depending on the size of the house.

 - Be Present — Attend the inspection so you can explore your new home in detail and ask questions as you go.
 This process can give you much more information than the report alone.
 Most home inspectors will provide answers to any questions you may have during the home inspection, so it’s a good idea to go to the inspection and hear the findings firsthand.